bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-Okay!
-We know now how to create groups of similar objects and how to implement access control.
+<p>Okay!
+We know now how to create groups of similar objects and how to
+implement access control.
 Are we golden now?

-Unfortunately, we are not!
+Unfortunately, we are not!</p>

-Prototypes and closures are mutually exclusive in a certain sense, because prototype methods cannot access data hidden within closures.
+<p>Prototypes and closures are mutually exclusive in a certain sense,
+because prototype methods cannot access data hidden within closures.

-Thus, we have to choose between access control with closures and code reuse with prototype chains.
+Thus, we have to choose between access control with closures and code reuse with prototype chains.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 103 prototype chain?
 (60) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">